-By recognizing the value of its current infrastructure and proactively planning for the future, Waterford is charting an exciting and responsible course-one that builds on its proud past while preparing for a bright, resilient future.
+By recognizing the value of its current infrastructure and proactively planning for the future, Waterford is charting an exciting and responsible course-one that builds on its proud past while preparing for a bright, resilient and nimble future.

 The future of Waterford's fire services is not about standing still.
-It's about growing, adapting, and leading-and the Town is ready.
+It's about growing, adapting, and leading-and the Town with careful planning can be ready to meet the responsibilities it will face in the future.